TheElcurtiso/memory-game/README.md

 # Memory Game

+Before starting if you'd like to view this file properly, please open it with [Visual Studio Code](https://code.visualstudio.com/) and click Ctrl+Shift+V (Command+Shift+V on Mac).
+The text can be seen without doing this but it won't be formatted correctly.

 This javascript project undertaken as part of Assignment 1 for Web Systems Engineering.
 Below are the instructions to run the project and the automatic testing suites that its bundled with.

 I've put a lot of care and attention into the design of the website from validation to protecting the user from themselves.
 For example, the cards are not clickable after they've been matched so you can't match more cards than should be possible.

+## How it works

+The application goes through several steps to set up the cards so the user can play.
+The website will first check if there is any previous play data and load it on the display if there is something.

+It will then create an array of cards based on the number of cards chosen in the settings which are then randomised using the shuffle function.
+After the cards array has been created, the cards are then made clickable.
+The click event code will include a lot of the game logic such as which card to show, animation to play and finally the win condition.

+From there the game has been set up but the website also sets up the final few bits of functionality.
+It sets up the tabs at the top of the page as well as the save settings button in the settings tab.

 ## Running the project